SPGryphons/GryphonCTF2016-Challenges/challs/crypto/thekeymaker/README.md

 # The Keymaker
+The flag is encrypted with a 256-bit RSA key (both encrypted flag and public key provided in the distrib folder).

+## Question Text
+You've intercepted an encrypted flag that was being transmitted between two GCTF admins, along with a 256-bit RSA public key that was used in the encryption of the flag...

+## Distribution
 Distribution files are located in the distrib folder.

-## Details
-The flag is encrypted with a 256-bit RSA key (both encrypted flag and public key provided in the distrib folder).

 ## Solution
 To solve this, the user will have to reconstruct the private key from the public key file given.
 One solution is to factorize the 256-bit modulus "n" found in the public key to produce primes "p" and "q".
 With those the user will have to calculate the totient and private exponent d to reconstruct the private key.
 With the reconstructed private key, the user will then be able to decrypt the encrypted flag.